By Timothy Ring

 - Identify yourself and your goals – Give a brief introduction of yourself, what position you are applying for, and how you found out about it.

 - Research the employer – Gain a thorough understanding of not just the job description but also the employer’s mission and values, which you should be able to find through a search of their website.
 If you can’t find anything on their site, this could be a great time to reach out to someone that works there for an informational interview.
-See Caleb's McKinney's 5 Tips on Informational Interviews for tips on how to do so.

 - Introduce the skills you have that make you a match with what the company is looking for – Share what you learned about the employer that you admire.
 If this is a research assistant position, it may be referencing a publication of the Principal Investigator.
 If it is a company, you may mention one of their values that really resonates with you, and a very brief reason for why.
 Overall, focus more on why you would benefit the employer, and not the other way around.
 This brings us to the last part – close by introducing what skills you bring to the table that make you an ideal candidate for the position.
 The actual job description is a good place to look to determine which skills you could emphasize!
 You will expand upon these skills in your cover letter’s body.